nicwest/site/content/pages/about.md

 {{< figure src="/images/me.jpg" attr="Edward Knowles, 2012" attrlink="http://eknowles.com" >}}

-I am a web developer living in London and working at [Wayhome][wayhome] where I am the Technical Architect (whatever the hell that means).
-Nowadays I spend most of my time in meetings talking about other people doing programming which makes me sad.
+I look a lot older than this now, but I like the photo!

+I am a web developer living in London and gloriously unemployed!
+I'm taking a break following a long spell as Head of Engineering at [Wayhome][wayhome].
+I'm spending my time learning to play chess and guitar, and I'm working on some side projects.

 I've spent the last 10 years or so working at either startups or scaleups across a number of sectors (most recently property and ticketing).
 I've been